Working with Kaldi's Matrices¶

 |

-This creates an object f
+This creates an object f of FloatSubMatrix from

-a Numpy ndarray object m
+a Numpy ndarray object m. f shares the underlying

-.
-Note that the dtype
+memory with m.
+Note that the dtype of m has

-.
+to be np.float32.
 Otherwise you will get a runtime error.

 9 10 | f[1, 2] = 100